 So I put a piece of meat on a plate on the floor.
 Braddock (Bulldog) wanted it.
 I said, “We’re going out, but I don’t want you to touch that piece of meat, OK?”
 Braddock knew none of those words.
 Then we circled around the block and Braddock was sitting on the sofa and the meat was untouched.

-Even though this Bulldog didn’t know any of the words his owner just said, he was still able to understand their intentions.
-This is a clear example of high adaptive intelligence!
+Even though this Bulldog didn’t know any of the words his owner just said, he was still able to understand their intentions and “obey.”
+This could be from observing his owner and learning from past actions and consequences.
+Either way, it’s a clear example of high adaptive intelligence!

 Another owner tells us,